 Konglish in Everyday Life

 The next time you go into a convenience store or supermarket in South Korea, you can ask for one of the items.
 Even if you don’t understand Korean yet, that’s fine.
 Usually, you can guess from the context of the situation when someone is asking if you’re looking for something.

 Once you hear a question-like sentence, it’s time to spring into action with your newfound Konglish knowledge!

-Remember, it’s key to practice the pronunciation of these words.
-Some of the words sound similar to the English pronunciation, but some are quite different.
-If you are traveling to or living in South Korea, then you have chances to build up your skills every day.
+Remember, it’s critical to practice the pronunciation of these words.
+Some terms sound similar to the English pronunciation, but some are quite different.
+If you are traveling to or living in South Korea, then you have a chance to build up your skills every day.

 The sooner you can get in the groove of pronouncing words like a Korean, the better you’ll be understood.
 The more you are understood, the more motivated you’ll be to learn the language!